Please wait to hear back about your submission before submitting further work.

 The zine is published a-quarterly to fit in with the academic year.
 It is currently available, subject to availability, from the bookshop at the North Holmes Campus at Canterbury Christ Church University for £1.
 All proceeds are reinvested in Readable.

 The content will be made available in full on the website after being published on social media.
-This will typically take two-three months.
+This will typically take up to three months.

 Terms of Publication